 What to Do at the Zoo

-San Diego is one of the few zoos in the U.S. and even worldwide that’s home to the rare panda bear.
+San Diego is one of the few zoos in the world that’s home to the rare giant panda.
 There is always a zoo keeper at the exhibit talking about the pandas and available to answer questions.

 Stay for a Keeper Talk (daily, 1:00 pm) and learn about the unique maned wolf species and see the animals do enrichment exercises.

-See lots of elephants and check out the Elephant Care Center facility other California-native animals of the past and present, including large birds, cheetahs, lions, meerkats, and more.
+See lots of elephants and check out the Elephant Care Center facility.
+This exhibit also features other California-native animals of the past and present, including large birds, cheetahs, lions, meerkats, and more.

 Stay for a Keeper Talk (daily, 2:30 pm) to watch lions or jaguars enjoy enrichment programs.